oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

         CMAN_HOSTNAME=###Connection Manager Host Name###
         CMAN_IP=###Connection manager Host IP###
         ASM_DISCOVERY_DIR=####ASM disk location insdie the container.
 By default it is /dev###### OS_PASSWORD=You need to pass this for ssh setup between grid and oracle user.
 OS_PASSWORD will rest the password of grid and Oracle user based on your env.
 You need common password on all the containers during Node Addition.
-Once the Node Addition is done you can change the passwords based on your enviornment policies.
+Once the Node Addition is done you can change the passwords based on your environment policies.

 ### Section 7: ENV Variables for RAC 2nd Node Container (ADDNode)
 * This section provides the details about env variables which can be used for an additional node added to the cluster.